Ninety-five per cent of marine life has mysteriously died along the Far Eastern Kamchatka Peninsula’s shoreline in Russia.

 WWF Russia thinks the pollution is caused by a “highly toxic transparent substance that is highly soluble in water.”

-Novaya Gazeta, a Russian newspaper had reports from analysts who think that the toxic rocket fuel from a nearby military facility could be responsible for the damage.
-Yet, Kamchatka governor Vladimir Solodov ruled that out.
-He believes that the most likely source is the Kozelsky site which has been used since the Soviet era to store poisonous substances deep in the ground.
+Novaya Gazeta, a Russian newspaper, had reports from analysts who think that the toxic rocket fuel from a nearby military facility could be responsible for the damage.
+Yet, Kamchatka’s governor, Vladimir Solodov, ruled that out.
+He believes that the most likely source of contamination is the Kozelsky site.
+This site has been used to store poisonous substances deep in the ground since the Soviet era.

 The Moscow Times reported that the scientists believe the contaminated area is much larger than the parts they examined.

 Russian authorities had initially downplayed the disaster.
-After social media backlash, the environment minister Dmitry Kobylkin said that those responsible for the pollution would be punished.
+After the social media backlash, the environment minister, Dmitry Kobylkin, said that those responsible for the pollution would be punished.
 Russia’s Investigative Committee said that it was examining all possible sources of toxic chemicals.

-This is the second major disaster in Russia this year.
+This is the second major disaster in Russia in 2020.
 Earlier in May, an industrial disaster took place with the oil spill in River Ambarnaya, which many believe is one of the worst oil spills in modern Russian history.

 Scientists fear that the deaths near the Kamchatka beaches could start a domino effect as the marine food chain has been disrupted.